The first is that simply because an antenna is bigger such as a 15 or 20dBi does not necessarily make it is better.

 TurboTenna NextG USB-Yagi Plug & Play 11N Long Range WiFi antenna 2200mW

 Yagi antennas are well known and good at getting a signal from a distance.
-In fact they are widely used in the Pen Tester community when looking to check a wireless routers security.
+In fact, they are widely used in the Pen Tester community when looking to check the security of a wireless router.

-This big of antenna will be overkill for many, but is ideal for RV travelers, boaters, detached buildings, or any place trying to get the best distance from a WiFi signal.
+This big of an antenna will be overkill for many but it is ideal for RV travelers, boaters, detached buildings, or any place trying to get the best distance from a WiFi signal.

 Like the Yagi antenna Parabolic antennas are often used a lot for getting the best distance.
 Parabolic antennas are the definition of a Non-Omni-Directional antenna.

 The difference is a parabolic antenna can be better when it is pointed directly at the source, but not good when not pointed at the source.

 Getting the best signal is done by using an App and watching the signal strength.
 The antenna is turned until the best signal possible is being received.